marcinguy/cyanogenmod-stagefright/README.md

 Stagefright on CyanogenMod 12 (Android 5.0.1) on Samsung Galaxy S3 Neo+ GT-9301I

-*CyanogenMod is dead and its successor is called LineageOs.*
+*CyanogenMod is dead and its successor is called Lineage OS.*

 *CyanogenMod was the biggest, most widely used custom Android ROM.
 Now, it has been discontinued, due in part to internal conflicts within Cyanogen Inc. Don’t worry, though: A new fork of CyanogenMod called Lineage OS is taking up the mantle, and it will keep most of what you loved about CyanogenMod.*